valdergallo/pyconst/README.md

 ADD_USER_PRIVATE = 'add_user_private'
 ```

-You must check is the value is not duplicated, because you can overrind other values.
+You must check the value if is not duplicated, because you can overrind other values.

 ## The problem